lumeland/blog/posts/lume-3.3.0.md

 ES modules are immutable by design.
-This means that when you import a module like `import foo from "./bar.ts"`, the code of `bar.ts` is cached forever, and the only way to reload it after a change is restarting the process.
+This means that when you import a module like `import foo from "./bar.ts"`, the code of `bar.ts` is cached forever, and the only way to reload it is restarting the process.

-Lume bypasses that limitation in `--serve` or `--watch` mode by adding a hash at the end of the files.
+Lume bypasses this limitation in `--serve` or `--watch` mode by adding a hash at the end of the files.
 For example, when Lume loads the file `_data.ts`, it's loaded as `_data.ts#123456`, so when the file changes, it's loaded again with a different hash.

-But this workaround has a big limitation: it only works for files loaded by Lume.
+But this workaround only works for files loaded directly by Lume.
 If the `_data.ts` file has a nested import (for example, `import foo from "./bar.ts"`), this file isn't loaded by Lume, so it can't add the hash and it can't be reloaded after a change.

 Fortunately, Deno 2.9.0 implemented the
 [module hook API of Nodejs](https://nodejs.org/api/module.html#moduleregisterhooksoptions).
-This API allows you to configure Deno to resolve and load modules in different ways, and Lume uses it to add the hash to all local modules loaded by Deno.
-This means that all modules loaded from your `src` folder will be reloaded with the new changes, no matter how they were imported.
+This API allows you to configure how Deno resolves and loads modules, and Lume uses it to add the hash to all local modules loaded by Deno.
+This means that any module loaded from your `src` folder will be reloaded automatically when it's updated, no matter how is imported.

 ```ts
 // If bar.ts changes, it's reloaded in Lume 3.3.0!